mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/Cloud/index.md

 ## Settings > Hosts > Cloud (Available in MAMP PRO 4.2 or later)

-Hosts can be synched via the cloud.
+Hosts can be stored into and loaded from the cloud.
+MAMP PRO will save both your document root folder and database data.
+Your data for each individual host is saved in a single zip file in `~/Dropbox/Apps/MAMP PRO`.

 ![MAMP](/en/MAMP-PRO-Mac/Settings/Hosts/Cloud/cloud.png)